felixge/node-require-all/Readme.md

 ### Alternative property names

-If your directory contains files where the names do not match what you want in the resulting property (for example, you want camelCase but the file names are snake_case), then you can use the `map` function:
+If your directory contains files where the names do not match what you want in the resulting property (for example, you want camelCase but the file names are snake_case), then you can use the `map` function.
+You can also choose if you want the map function to be applied to sub directory names by setting the `mapSubDirectoryNames` value (defaults to true):

 ```js
 var controllers = require('require-all')({